Businesses asked to develop communication strategies to cross cultural barriers

 Ms Cobbah was speaking at the third Stanford Seed Transformation Network (STN) 2020 Business Conference, on the theme: "Embracing Forced Change within Diverse Cultures."

-She said there had to be recognition, especially by leadership of businesses, of the value to be derived from such strategies rather than assume that customers would readily accept what the company had to offer because it was good.
+She said there had to be recognition, especially by business leaders, of the value to be derived from such strategies rather than assume that customers would readily accept what the company had to offer because it was good.

 The conference was to empower businesses to embrace changes and seek solutions that would ensure business sustainability and success despite the COVID-19 challenges.